superstrap/superstrap/site/content/docs/5.3/about/brand.md

 toc: true
 ---

-Have a need for Bootstrap's brand resources?
+Have a need for superStrap's brand resources?
 Great!
 We have only a few guidelines we follow, and in turn ask you to follow as well.

 ## Logo